genjax-dev/genjax-chi/docs/library/inference/vi.md

   lambda v: Target(model, (v, ), choice_map({"y": 3.0})),
 )
 ```
-The signature of `ELBO` allows the user to specify what "to focus on" in the `ELBO.grad_estimate` interface.
+The signature of `ELBO` allows the user to specify what "to focus on" in the `elbo_grad` interface.
 For example, let's say we also have a learnable model, which accepts a parameter `p` which we'd like to learn -- we can modify the `Target` lambda:

 ```python exec="yes" source="tabbed-left" session="ex-vi"
 @marginal